danforthcenter/plantcv/docs/psII_tutorial.md

 ![Screenshot](img/tutorial_images/psII/06_id_objects.jpg)

-Next the region of interest is defined using the [region of interest function](roi_rectangle.md).
+Next the region of interest is defined using the [rectangular region of interest](roi_rectangle.md) function.

 ```python
     # Define ROI